w-decker/LSU-Undergrad-Honors-Thesis/README.md

 # LSU-Undergrad-Honors-Thesis

-LaTeX template for Undergraduate Honors Thesis in the Department of Psychology
+LaTeX template for Undergraduate Honors Thesis in the Department of Psychology at Louisiana State University

 ## Some important information